ggirelli/fastx-barber/docs/index.md

 * Regular expression support [*fuzzy* matching](https://pypi.org/project/regex/#approximate-fuzzy-matching-hg-issue-12-hg-issue-41-hg-issue-109) (*fuzzy matching* might affect the barber's speed).
     * Optionally exports reads that do not match the provided pattern(s).
 * Parallelizes processing by splitting the fastx file in chunks.

-## Requirements

-`fastx-barber` has been tested with Python 3.6.1, 3.7, and 3.8.
-We recommend installing it using `pipx` (see [below](https://github.com/ggirelli/fastx-barber#install)) to avoid dependency conflicts with other packages.
-The packages it depends on are listed in our [dependency graph](https://github.com/ggirelli/fastx-barber/network/dependencies).
-We use [`poetry`](https://github.com/python-poetry/poetry) to handle our dependencies.

-## Install

-We recommend installing `fastx-barber` using [`pipx`](https://github.com/pipxproject/pipx).
-Check how to install `pipx` [here](https://github.com/pipxproject/pipx#install-pipx) if you don't have it yet!

-Once you have `pipx` ready on your system, install the latest stable release of `fastx-barber` by running: `pipx install fastx-barber`.
-If you see the stars (✨ 🌟 ✨), then the installation went well!

 ## Usage